tekknolagi/isdt/assignments/04-vcs-constructive.md

 Expect to make good use of `git reflog` in this assignment as you make errors.

-Start by cloning the initial repository from `/comp/50ISDT/vcs2-constructive.git`.
+Start by cloning the initial repository from `/comp/50ISDT/vcs2-constructive.git` (you may run into a warning about it not being a "safe directory"; run the suggested command) .
 We suggest you work on the homework server, but you are also free to work on a personal computer (make sure you have `clang-format` installed if so).

 1. A number of the following questions ask you to tell us what commands you used.
 Put your answers in the `answers.txt` file in the `answers` branch.